nuuuwan/news_lk3_data/README.md

 Sri Lanka’s main opposition Samagi Jana Balawegaya said the renewable plants are being awarded without competitive tenders.

-RELATEDSri Lanka legislators slam 49 renewables plants without tender, Adani deal

 There were also criticisms that the Minister gets too much powers and the regulator’s independence is undermined.

-However, Wijesekera said the the Minister needed powers to implement policy.
+However, Minister Wijesekera said the the Minister needed powers to implement policy.

 Opposition legislator Kabir Hashim said a minister was only a caretaker of a public asset and cannot behave like the head of a private company.
 (Colombo/June06/2024)